DIY Wood Pedestal Table Base

 Start by resawing the 2″ x 6″ Pine boards on your table saw, to square the edges.
 About 1/8″ off each side should work.

-I used Kreg Jig Pocket Holes and wood glue to join the squares on this DIY Wood Pedestal Table Base.
+I used Kreg Jig Pocket Holes and wood glue to join the squares on this DIY Pedestal Table Base.

 Wood glue alone with clamps to hold the pieces tight while drying, would be strong enough, but I didn’t want to wait for the glue to dry before moving on.
-So, the pocket holes help me keep building instead of waiting for glue to dry.

-Now, build the 2 – 2″ x 6″ squares that are 12″ on each side.
-Use the same steps to cut and join the 12″ wood squares.
 Sand both squares smooth up to 150-grit before continuing.
 Sanding these squares is easier before assembly than after.

-Step Two – Build Up the Bottom of the wooden Pedestal Base
+Step Two – Build Up the Bottom of the Wooden Pedestal Base

 Make sure it is centered before screwing them together.
-Also, make sure those screws are at least an inch inside the 8″ square pedestal base.
-Using glue and screws to attach the pedestal to the squares makes this DIY pedestal base strong enough to handle decades of use.
+Also, make sure those screws are at least an inch inside the smaller 3/4″ square pedestal base.

-Now, glue and brad nail the 12″ – 3/4″ thick square to the bottom of the 12″ – 1 1/2″ thick square.
+Now, glue and brad nail the larger 3/4″ thick square to the bottom of the smaller – 1 1/2″ thick square.
 Then, you’re ready to add the bottom square.
-Countersink 4 holes in the bottom of the 17 1/2″ square.
+Countersink 4 holes in the bottom of the larger square.

 The 3″ screws can be 3″ Kreg Screws or 3″ self-tapping #8 screws.
 These screws are long enough to go through the bottom, middle, and part of the top level of the squares.